iGEM-HUST-China/HUST-China-2025/wiki/description.md

 ### 4.1 Current Status of Waste Oil

-At present, waste cooking oil (WCO) has become a global environmental pollutant.
-According to data from industry sources, the annual global generation of WCO is approximately 41–67 million tonnes <sup>8</sup>, with supply far exceeding demand and making it easy to obtain.
-Industry reports indicate that, in Europe for example, the assessed market price of waste oil between 2024 and 2025 fluctuated between 885 dollars and 1222 dollars per tonne <sup>9</sup>, rendering it relatively inexpensive.
-Meanwhile, studies show that only about 40 % of waste cooking oil worldwide is recycled <sup>10</sup>; the remainder is improperly managed, leading to severe water pollution and posing a threat to marine ecosystems.
-Nevertheless, WCO is rich in triglycerides and fatty acids and thus represents a highly promising reservoir of renewable carbon.
+At present, wasted oil (WO) has become a global environmental pollutant.
+According to data from industry sources, the annual global generation of WO is approximately 41–67 million tonnes <sup>8</sup>, with supply far exceeding demand and making it easy to obtain.
+Industry reports indicate that, in Europe for example, the assessed market price of wasted oil between 2024 and 2025 fluctuated between 885 dollars and 1222 dollars per tonne <sup>9</sup>, rendering it relatively inexpensive.
+Meanwhile, studies show that only about 40 % of wasted oil worldwide is recycled <sup>10</sup>; the remainder is improperly managed, leading to severe water pollution and posing a threat to marine ecosystems.
+Nevertheless, WO is rich in triglycerides and fatty acids and thus represents a highly promising reservoir of renewable carbon.

-Through field visits and social surveys, we found that these waste oil not only originate from diverse and inexpensive sources but also possess significant potential for biotransformation.
-If they can be exploited via biosynthetic and metabolic engineering approaches, waste oil could be efficiently converted into high‑value molecules, offering environmental, economic and social benefits and presenting broad prospects for future development.
+Through field visits and social surveys, we found that these wasted oil not only originate from diverse and inexpensive sources but also possess significant potential for biotransformation.
+If they can be exploited via biosynthetic and metabolic engineering approaches, wasted oil could be efficiently converted into high‑value molecules, offering environmental, economic and social benefits and presenting broad prospects for future development.

 {% include figure.html image="https://static.igem.wiki/teams/5569/description/waste-oil-bg.webp" caption="Figure 9.
-Composition and environmental issues of WO (waste oil)." %}
+Composition and environmental issues of WO (wasted oil)." %}

 ### 4.2 Our Solution

 Currently, squalene production faces the dual challenges of the high costs associated with plant extraction and the reliance of microbial fermentation on food crops.
-To address both the environmental hazards posed by waste cooking oil (WCO) and the need for a sustainable supply of squalene, we have designed SQUALENE—an integrated synthetic‑biology system aimed at upcycling waste.
+To address both the environmental hazards posed by wasted oil (WO) and the need for a sustainable supply of squalene, we have designed SQUALENE—an integrated synthetic‑biology system aimed at upcycling waste.

-Our core strategy is to engineer Yarrowia lipolytica so that it can efficiently utilise WCO as a carbon source.
+Our core strategy is to engineer Yarrowia lipolytica so that it can efficiently utilise WO as a carbon source.
 Building on this chassis, we have optimised secreted lipases, modified the rate‑limiting enzyme HMGR and incorporated a peroxisomal compartmentalisation strategy to reconstruct an efficient squalene biosynthetic pathway.

 To solve the classic problems of metabolic flux dispersion and product toxicity in the cytoplasm, we innovatively localised the entire squalene synthesis pathway within the peroxisome, effectively isolating competing pathways and feedback inhibition.

-Ultimately, we have created a microbial cell factory capable of efficiently converting harmful WCO into high‑value squalene, thereby providing the cosmetics industry with a new low‑cost, sustainable source of raw materials.
+Ultimately, we have created a microbial cell factory capable of efficiently converting harmful WO into high‑value squalene, thereby providing the cosmetics industry with a new low‑cost, sustainable source of raw materials.

 {% include figure.html image="https://static.igem.wiki/teams/5569/hw2/12121.webp" caption="Figure 10.
-Metabolic mechanism of our design" %}
+Metabolic mechanism of our design." %}

 {% include button.html link="../design/" text="Go to Design Page" %}